Five Somatic Exercises To Release Trauma From The Body And Mind

 1. Progressive muscle relaxation

 Progressive muscle relaxation is one of the most popular exercises for trauma.
 It involves focusing on your body and potentially releasing stress via the release of muscle tension.
 According to a 2021 study in the Evidence-Based Complementary Alternative Medicine journal, progressive muscle relaxation increases emotional relaxation and reduces stress.
-To practice this technique, you can start with one muscle group in your body and tense it as much as possible for 5 to 10 seconds.
+To practice this technique, you can start with one muscle group and tense it as much as possible for 5 to 10 seconds.
 Then, you can release the physical tension and take a deep breath out, allowing a physical and emotional release.
 You can then repeat this exercise with other muscles in the body until you experience a physical and emotional sense of calm.

 1. Bilateral brain stimulation